annu96679-droid/RISC-V-TAPEOUT/Week-2/Day-2/README.md

 * control / bias pins into the PLL (labels such as B_CP, B_VCO, EN_VCO, EN_CP, B[3:0], REF, VCO_IN) and a CLK output from the PLL to the core,

 * the digital data bus to the DAC is D[9:0] and an EN line for the DAC.

+## Functional modelling:

+A functional model (aka behavioral or golden model) is a high-level, executable description of the system’s intended behavior and algorithms — written before you commit to cycle-accurate RTL and physical implementation.
+It focuses on functional correctness and architecture tradeoffs (what the system does), not on gate-level timing or placement (how it’s laid out).

+## Labs (Hands-on Functional Modelling)